Mental Health Parity and Addiction Equity Act (MHPAEA)

 Meeting the ERISA Mental Health Parity rule can present challenges for employers and associations.
 Some of these challenges include:

-1. Identifying and Addressing Discrepancies: Employers and associations must ensure that there are no discrepancies between mental health and substance use disorder benefits and medical and surgical benefits.
-Regular review and analysis of plan documents, provider networks, and claims data can help identify any discrepancies and facilitate the necessary adjustments.
+- Employers and associations must avoid discrepancies between mental health and medical or surgical benefits.
+They should regularly review plan documents, provider networks, and claims data.
+Ongoing analysis helps identify issues and supports necessary benefit adjustments.

 Enrollment First, Inc and the ERISA Mental Health Parity Rule: